bcobo/SIRENA/docs/source/SIRENA.rst

 Purpose
 ********

-SIRENA (*Software Ifca for Reconstruction of EveNts for Athena X-IFU*) is a software package initially developed to reconstruct the energy of the incoming X-ray photons after their detection in the `X-IFU <http://x-ifu.irap.omp.eu/>`_ TES detector (but it is equally valuable for other TES detectors).
+SIRENA (*Software Ifca for Reconstruction of EveNts for Athena X-IFU*) is a software package developed to reconstruct the energy of the incoming X-ray photons after their detection in the `X-IFU <http://x-ifu.irap.omp.eu/>`_ TES detector of the future ESA `Athena <https://www.the-athena-x-ray-observatory.eu/en>`_ mission (but it is equally valuable for other TES detectors).
 This is done by means of two tools called :ref:`teslib` and :ref:`tesrecons`, which are mainly two wrappers to pass a data file to the SIRENA tasks; :ref:`teslib` builds the library with the optimal filters to reconstruct the energies with :ref:`tesrecons`.

-SIRENA is integrated in the `SIXTE <http://www.sternwarte.uni-erlangen.de/research/sixte>`_ end-to-end simulations environment where it currently runs over SIXTE or XIFUSIM (available for the XIFU consortium members upon request at `sixte-xifusim@lists.fau.de <sixte-xifusim@lists.fau.de>`_) simulated data.
-In the :math:`\mathit{sixte/scripts/SIRENA}` folder of the SIXTE environment, a straightforward SIRENA tutorial and a set of scripts can be found with the aim of providing the user with a first approach running SIRENA.
-Regarding XIFUSIM, the functionalities of SIRENA that are closest to forming the baseline of the X-IFU instrument are already integrated into this official simulator.
-Similarly, SIRENA is capable of working with real data from laboratory measurements as long as such data are stored in FITS files in a format understandable by SIRENA.
+Initially, SIRENA was integrated in the `SIXTE <http://www.sternwarte.uni-erlangen.de/research/sixte>`_ end-to-end simulations environment, running on simulated data from SIXTE or XIFUSIM (available for the XIFU consortium members upon request at `sixte-xifusim@lists.fau.de <sixte-xifusim@lists.fau.de>`_).
+Currently, SIRENA is no longer integrated into either SIXTE or XIFUSIM but it continues to process their simulated data and requires the `SIXTE software <https://www.sternwarte.uni-erlangen.de/sixte/sixte-beta/>`_ as well as the `XIFU instrument files <https://www.sternwarte.uni-erlangen.de/sixte/sixte-beta/>`_.
+Similarly, SIRENA can handle real data from laboratory measurements, provided that the data are stored in FITS files in a format compatible with SIRENA.

-The SIRENA software is regularly updated in the SIXTE and XIFUSIM environments and beta versions are often uploaded to a (`SIRENA GitHub repository <https://github.com/bcobo/SIRENA>`_).
+The SIRENA software is regularly updated and beta versions are often uploaded to a `SIRENA GitHub repository <https://github.com/bcobo/SIRENA>`_.

 ******
 Files